 Powers of Attorney Amendment Act 2016

-The Powers of Attorney Amendment Act 2016 (the Amendment Act) will commence on 1 May 2017.
+The Powers of Attorney Amendment Act 2016 (the Amendment Act) commenced on 1 May 2017.
 The Amendment Act resolves a range of urgent issues identified by key stakeholders with the operation of the Powers of Attorney Act 2014 (the Act), which commenced on 1 September 2015.

 The Amendment Act amends the Act to: